 A traffic law violator has to understand that by obtaining a guilty conviction, he/she would face demerit points that would be added to his/her Virginia driving record.

-However, pleading not guilty would not require the traffic law violator to pay the fee of the ticket.
+However, pleading not guilty would not require the motor vehicle operator to pay the fee of the ticket.
 Yet, it is crucial to understand that if a violator is to “fight” his/her ticket and lose, the ticket fee would have to be paid alongside all the additional fees that were spent on the hired attorney at law.

-Note that in case a traffic law violator does not manage to pay the fees of his/her ticket in less than 30 days from the moment of obtaining the traffic ticket in Virginia, he/she would be charged with additional late fees.
-The deadlines, amounts, and exact penalties are written or enlisted on the ticket itself.
+Note that in case a traffic law violator does not manage to pay the fees of his/her ticket in less than 30 days from the moment of obtaining the citation in Virginia, he/she would be charged with additional late fees.
+The deadlines, amounts, and exact penalties are written or enlisted on the citation itself.

-Be noted that upon committing a traffic offense, the court responsible would notify the Driver Improvement Program for Virginia resident to add demerit points to the traffic law violator’s record, issue an order to suspend his/her license, issue an order to complete a driver improvement clinic, notify the auto insurance company, and/or share the conviction to the driving record of the traffic law violator.
+Be noted that upon committing a traffic offense, the court responsible would notify the Driver Improvement Program for Virginia resident to add demerit points to the motor vehicle operator’s record, issue an order to suspend his/her license, issue an order to complete a driver improvement clinic, notify the auto insurance company, and/or share the conviction to the driving record of the motor vehicle operator.

 In addition, the traffic law offenses are grouped into two categories in Virginia.
 Those are comprised of major and serious offenses.